mahrncic/mahrncic/README.md

 - ✅ Editing .NET articles written by technical authors
 - 4️⃣+ years of professional experience in Software Development
 - 📚 Master's Degree in Computer Science
-- 📖 Focusing on Clean Architecture with DDD in .NET
 - ⚽ Loving sports - especially football

 ### Skills / Tools: